 We all have some type of history that we use to create a paradigm.
-We run all of our future experience through these standards and base what we can accomplish on how we felt many years ago.
-As your achievements change so will you.
+We run all of our future experiences through these standards and base what we can accomplish on how we felt many years ago.
+As your achievements change, so will you.
 Face your fears and rebuild your paradigm.

 You build dreams at the bottom of the rollercoaster.
-You work hard to climb to the top hanging onto that dream with hope and faith.
+You work hard to climb to the top, hanging onto that dream with hope and faith.
 When you get to the top, you will begin a descent.
-Will this descent destroy all of the goals you have strived for or will the foundation be at the bottom for you to build on again?
+Will your downward descent destroy all of the goals you have worked toward?
+Or will your foundation be at the bottom for you to build on again?

 Life and a rollercoaster are a lot alike, but the choices you make will get you through the ups and downs.
 Choose to renew your mind to see the positive.
 Respect yourself by acknowledging your achievements and qualities.
 Build yourself with the goodness inside of you, not based on what others say about you.
-Be courageous by facing your fear or whatever is preventing your climb to the top and your rise out of the darkness.
+Be courageous in whatever is preventing your climb to the top.
+Rise out of the darkness by facing your fear.
 Dare to build dreams on hope and faith that will raise your foundation.
 When you descend, you will not go as low as you did the last time.